 Arnhem Land – Mapuru

-Twice a year we gather together a group of 15 people and head out on the very long and dusty Arnhem Highway.
-A road that travels from Katherine in the NT to Nhulunbuy on the Gove Peninsula.
-We take this arduous journey in order to visit a small homeland community called Mäpuru.
-It is here that live our very dear Yolŋu friends and adopted family who we have been working in partnership with for the past 10 years.
+Twice a year we gather together a group of people and head out on the long and dusty Arnhem Highway.
+We take this journey in order to visit a small homeland community called Mäpuru.
+It is here that live our Yolŋu friends and adopted family who we have been working in partnership with for the past 12 years.
 We organise these trips in order to support our friends in making a meaningful living on country.
-In exchange they teach us how to weave pandanas baskets and live on country; how the water tells its story of life through those very fibres we weave; what it means to live on and speak to the land; and how we might actually be able to look at the world differently.
+In exchange they teach us what it means to live on and speak to the land; how to weave pandanas baskets; how the water tells its story of life through those very fibres we weave; and how we might actually be able to look at the world differently.

 And so we invite you to join us, to live with and learn from the people of Mäpuru who are passing on their traditional skills and knowledge to future generations – as it has always been.
 Each visitor is welcomed with an open heart and mind, and given a rare glimpse into the Indigenous worldview.